sdiehl/wiwinwlh/tutorial.md

 Integer
 -------

 The ``Integer`` type in GHC is implemented by the GMP (``libgmp``) arbitrary precision arithmetic library.
 Unlike the ``Int`` type the size of Integer values are bounded only by the available memory.
-Most notably libgmp is the on few libraries that compiled Haskell binaries are dynamically linked against.
+Most notably ``libgmp`` is one of the few libraries that compiled Haskell binaries are dynamically linked against.

 An alternative library ``integer-simple`` can be linked in place of libgmp.